 About Asbestos Exposure at VA Medical Center Dayton — What Workers and Tradesmen Need to Know

-Hospitals throughout Missouri and Illinois constructed or renovated between the 1930s and 1980s reportedly relied heavily on asbestos-containing materials to insulate mechanical infrastructure, fireproof structural steel, and manage the thermal demands of large, continuously operating utility plants.
-Institutional facilities in St. Louis, Kansas City, and throughout the Mississippi River corridor were among the most intensive users of these materials in the region.
+Hospitals throughout Ohio and Illinois constructed or renovated between the 1930s and 1980s reportedly relied heavily on asbestos-containing materials to insulate mechanical infrastructure, fireproof structural steel, and manage the thermal demands of large, continuously operating utility plants.
+Institutional facilities in Cleveland, Columbus, and throughout the Ohio River industrial corridor were among the most intensive users of these materials in the region.

 Large institutional hospitals housed centralized utility plants reportedly built with asbestos-containing materials throughout their mechanical systems.
 Boilers distributed high-pressure steam through extensively insulated pipes serving entire hospital campuses.
 Hospital steam distribution systems of this era typically incorporated calcium silicate block insulation on steam and condensate lines, asbestos pipe covering on main distribution lines, magnesia insulation on high-temperature piping, asbestos-containing cements and mastics securing insulation at joints, and asbestos rope and gasket materials in fittings and valve bodies.